Alltoft/Alltoft/README.md

 ## Alltoft is here 🐱‍👤

-*I've got a selection of God things to SHow! stranger*
+*I've got a selection of Good things to SHow! stranger*

 ## LIKE MAY BE: